urbanairship/ruby-library/docs/open_channels.rst

 .. note::

     The creation of an open channel should yield a 200 response.
+This is the minimum required to create an open channel. `opt_in` must be a boolean, `address` and `open_platform` must be strings.

 Update Open Channel
 -------------------